MairaGalvao/MairaGalvao/README.md

 👋

-` My name is Maíra, and I am the web developer you are looking for. `
+` My name is Maíra, and I am the developer you are looking for. `

 A global individual with programming knowledge and marketing experience.